Saikat-98/Saikat-98/README.md

 <br/>

-I'm Saikat Choudhury, a Full Stack Developer, a tech-enthusiast, loves to explore different stuffs, currently grabbing experiences as a Specialist Programmer at [Infosys](https://www.infosys.com) and as a React JS mentor at [UAceit](https://uaceit.com).
+I'm currently grabbing experiences as a Specialist Programmer at [Infosys](https://www.infosys.com) and as a React JS mentor at [UAceit](https://uaceit.com).

 Some bulletpoints about me: